RisingCyber/LEO_Sentinel/README.md

 disrupt satellite operations.
 Such actions violate 47 U.S.C. § 333, the ITU Radio Regulations, and equivalent laws in Australia (Radiocommunications
 Act 1992) and globally.

-The `illustrative_threat_tier` field is a research prioritization heuristic derived from published, unclassified Aerospace Corporation work — it is not intelligence, not satellite-specific, and not a substitute for a real risk assessment.
+The `illustrative_threat_tier` field is a research prioritization heuristic derived from published, unclassified Aerospace Corporation work, it is not intelligence, not satellite-specific, and not a substitute for a real risk assessment.

 ## Contributing

-Issues and pull requests are welcome — particularly around new mission classification patterns, additional open data sources, and the roadmap items above.
+Issues and pull requests are welcome, particularly around new mission classification patterns, additional open data sources, and the roadmap items above.
 Please run `pytest -v` before submitting a PR.

 ## License